-May 2018 marks the 16th anniversary of “Click It or Ticket,” a campaign urging Texans to buckle up.
-When it launched in 2002, only 76 percent of Texans used their seat belts.
-Today nearly 92 percent buckle up.
-The National Highway Traffic Safety Administration estimates that since its inception 16 years ago, the Texas “Click It or Ticket” campaign has saved 5,473 lives, prevented more than 95,500 serious injuries and saved Texas more than $20.7 billion in related economic costs.
+May 2019 marks the 17th anniversary of “Click It or Ticket,” a campaign urging Texans to buckle up.
+Today, more than 91% of Texas use their seatbelts compared to only 76% when the campaign launched in 2002.
+The National Highway Traffic Safety Administration estimates since its inception 17 years ago, “Click It or Ticket” has saved 5, 856 lives, prevented more than 100,000 serious injuries and saved Texas more than $21.7 billion in related economic costs.

 In Texas, the law requires everyone in a vehicle to buckle up or face fines and court costs up to $200.
 Children younger than 8 years must be in a child safety seat or booster seat unless they’re taller than 4 feet 9 inches.
 If they aren’t properly restrained, the driver faces fines up to $250 plus court costs.